 This type of construction should not be used at all with certain comfort layers such as natural fibers and should be used with real care if at all with others that have weaknesses in certain areas such as memory foam where they are usually only used in certain cases (such as those few with thin very evenly distributed body profiles that do not require the same degree of targeted lumbar support and do not have a tendency to sink down too far in certain areas of their body but still need good pressure relief overall).

-Overall, this would be the preferred construction method for those who wish to simplify their mattress shopping or those who are buying a mattress without laying on it first.
+Overall, this would be the preferred construction method for those who wish to simplify their mattress shopping or those who are buying a mattress without lying on it first.
 It is much easier to predict what a mattress of this type will feel like based on what other mattresses with similar constructions and layer thickness feel like in the stores.
 In other words, a mattress with this type of construction can be more easily duplicated with other materials and through other suppliers which opens up great possibilities for greater value in your mattress purchase.